 Depending on your situation, you may still be able to recover your data.
 To recover your data, you must:

-- Know your Master Password.
-Even if you normally unlocked 1Password 3 with a PIN code, you’ll need your Master Password to move your data out of the app.
+- Know your password.
+Even if you normally unlocked 1Password 3 with a PIN code, you’ll need your password to move your data out of the app.

 - Keep 1Password 3 on your device.
 Even though you can’t open it, the app needs to be installed.
 Make sure you see the 1Password 3 icon on your Home screen.